-Dr. Barman currently holds the rank of Professor and Vice Chair of Education in the Department of Pharmacology and Toxicology and is the Administrative Director of the Office of Admissions for the Medical College of Georgia at Augusta University.
+Dr. Barman currently holds the rank of Professor and Vice Chair of Education in the Department of Pharmacology and Toxicology and is the Assistant Dean for Admissions for the Medical College of Georgia at Augusta University.
 His research area involves studying mechanisms of Pulmonary Arterial Hypertension (PAH).
 He received his doctorate from the University of North Dakota in Physiology and completed a Post-doctoral Fellowship at the University of South Alabama in the area of pulmonary pathophysiology.
 He is the recipient of a Parker B. Francis Pulmonary Fellowship Award, American Heart Training Fellowship, and an NIH Training Fellowship as well as numerous extramural grants from the NIH and AHA.
 His professional memberships include the North Dakota Academy of Science, Sigma Xi Scientific Research Society, American Physiological Society, New York Academy of Sciences, and the American Heart Association Council for Blood Pressure Research.
-He has served on American Heart Association, NIH, and Department of Defense American Institute of Biological Sciences (AIBS) study sections.
+He has served on American Heart Association, NIH, and Department of Defense American Institute of Biological Sciences (AIBS) review panels.
 He has also served on the Editorial Board of the Journal of Applied Physiology and the Open Nitric Oxide Journal, and currently is an Associate Editor of Frontiers in Systems and Integrative Pharmacology.
-He reviews manuscripts for 18 scientific journals and has published 60 articles and 14 book chapters.
+He reviews manuscripts for 18 scientific journals and has published 66 articles and 15 book chapters.

-If you have questions about your active application (AMCAS application and MCG secondary application) or a general inquiry, please contact our office by phone at 706-721-3186 or firstname.lastname@example.org so we may direct you to the appropriate staff member.
+If you have questions about your active application (AMCAS application and MCG secondary application) or a general inquiry, please contact our office by phone at 706-721-3186 or via email at firstname.lastname@example.org.